-Between them, these four Chinese combined corps muster up nine divisions and five mechanized brigades.
+Between them, these 4 Chinese combined corps muster up 9 divisions and 5 mechanized brigades.
 The Indian Army matches that with nine divisions on the Sino-Indian border --- one in Ladakh, three in Sikkim, four in Arunachal and two in Nagaland and Manipur.
 In addition, India plans to raise a mountain strike corps during the 12th Defence Plan (2012-2017), which will add two more divisions.
 These will be stationed in the Brahmaputra Valley for launching offensive operations into Tibet.
 Currently, in total, India, which has 12 fully acclimatised Mountain Divisions, while China inside Tibet has only 3 fully acclimatised Mountain Brigades.

 However, China’s road and rail infrastructure allows it the major advantage of being able to move troops rapidly, even from other MACs.
 This would permit the PLAA to quickly concentrate a large number of troops in a small area, attacking and overwhelming the Indian defenders at that point.
 Since the Sikkim and Arunachal roads are poor and railways non-existent, the Indian Army would find it difficult to move defenders as quickly to the threatened sector.